ZhengweiHou/spring-boot-parent-hzw/spring-boot-javabase/src/main/java/com/hzw/learn/springboot/javabase/reflect/README.md

 例如getFields()和getDeclaredFields()的描述差异<br/>

 * getFields():
-    > Returns an array containing Field objects reflecting all the accessible public fields of the class or interface represented by this Class object.
+    > Returns an array containing Field objects reflecting **all the accessible public fields** of the class or interface represented by this Class object.
 * getDeclaredFields():

-    > Returns an array of Field objects reflecting all the fields declared by the class or interface represented by this Class object.
-This includes public, protected, default (package) access, and private fields, but excludes inherited fields.
+    > Returns an array of Field objects reflecting **all the fields** declared by the class or interface represented by this Class object.
+    This includes public, protected, default (package) access, and private fields, **but excludes inherited fields**.